 Special Features: Linacre admits only graduate students.
 It was the first coeducational college at Oxford.

-James J. Walsh, in his introduction to Catholic Churchmen in Science (1906 edition in the Blackfriars Library), notes that all of the men in his book "were Catholic clergymen of high standing, and none of them suffered anything like persecution for his opinions."
-Walsh agrees that Linacre's strong religious ties preceded his call to the priesthood: "Dr. Linacre, who besides being the best known physician of his time in England, was the greatest scholar of the English Renaissance period, yet had all his life been on very intimate terms with the ecclesiastical authorities and eventually gave up his honors, his fortune, and his profession to become a simple priest of the old English Church" (p.
-80).
-Linacre's students and admirers included Erasmus and Sir Thomas More.
+History: Linacre's path to full College status should be of interest to other Permanent Private Halls, such as St. Benet's and Blackfriars.
+Pia Jolliffe notes that James J. Walsh, in his introduction to Catholic Churchmen in Science (1906 edition) describes all of the men in his book as "Catholic clergymen of high standing, and none of them suffered anything like persecution for his opinions."
+Walsh suggests that Linacre's call to the priesthood as a rejection of hierarchy in favor of the simplicity of parochial service:

+Dr. Linacre, who besides being the best known physician of his time in England, was the greatest scholar of the English Renaissance period, yet had all his life been on very intimate terms with the ecclesiastical authorities and eventually gave up his honors, his fortune, and his profession to become a simple priest of the old English Church.
+(Walsh, 80.)Link to This Post: Linacre

 Link to Other Posts on Heraldry: Coat of Arms vs. Crest Harris Manchester